ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The internal state of a CoMID verifier instance includes a single concise-mid-tag.
 Triples within this map include claims representing information associated with the device being measured or its measured state.
 Other documents describe this state as an ***accepted claims map***.

 Most of the measurements in the accepted claims map are held as entries within the Endorsed Values Triples map.
 Other types of triples may also be included in the accepted claims map.

-The accepted claims map SHOULD NOT contain Reference Triples or Linked Tags.
+The accepted claims map SHOULD NOT contain Reference Triples, CoMID-CoSwid Linking Triples or Linked Tags.

-The verifier MAY output attestation results as a serialisation of the accepted claims map.

 ### Collecting Evidence